 Consider a visit to Die Hel if you’re staying a while in Sedgefield.
-On a rainy day when the beach doesn’t beckon, the weather will most likely improve if you take a drive inland through the Little Karoo and back in time to a spectacular forgotten spot amongst the majestic Cape Fold Mountains.
+On a rainy day when the beach doesn’t beckon, the weather will most likely improve if you take a drive inland through the Little Karoo and back in time to a spectacular forgotten spot among the majestic Cape Fold Mountains.

 The kind of people who would enjoy Die Hel trip are those who have a sense of adventure or a deep affinity for nature, delight in soaking up silence with no civilised sounds encroaching, and who will be enthralled by the brilliance of a star-laden night sky because its an ideal opportunity to lie face up on a blanket and search the galaxies for signs of life!!!.